CA$50.00

 Condition: Like New

-This like-new first edition hardcover is untouched, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-Dust cover is unmarked.
+A first edition hardcover in new condition.
+The pages are clean, crisp, and unmarked.
+The boards are unmarked and the dust jacket is clean and unmarked.
 Misbehaving: The Making of Behavioral Economics by Richard H. Thaler, published in 2015, is a seminal book that traces the development of behavioral economics, a field that blends insights from psychology with traditional economic theory to better understand human decision-making.
 Thaler, a Nobel Prize-winning economist, is one of the pioneers of behavioral economics.
+This copy is available to international customers through AbeBooks.com, as Kathrin’s Books currently ships within Canada only.

 Winner of the Nobel Prize in Literature